Efficient algorithms for Bayesian Nearest Neighbor Gaussian Processes: Summary

 The TIU analysis shows the advantage of embedding the NNGP as a sparsity-inducing prior within a hierarchical modeling framework.
 The proposed NNGP specifications yield complete coverage forest canopy height prediction maps with associated uncertainty estimates using sparsely sampled but locally dense $n=5\times10^6$ LiDAR data.
 The resulting data product is the first statistically robust map of forest canopy for the TIU.
 Insight into residual spatial dependence will help guide planning for upcoming LiDAR data collection campaigns at global and local scales to improve prediction by leveraging information in more optimally located canopy height observations.

 There remains much to be explored in NNGP models.
-Recent investigations by \cite{guinness16} suggest that the Kullback-Leibler divergence between NNGP models and full Gaussian process models can be sensitive to topological ordering and neighbor selection.
+Recent investigations by \cite{guinness16} suggest that the Kullback-Leibler divergence between full Gaussian process likelihoods and Vecchia-type nearest neighbor approximations can be sensitive to topological ordering.
 Our preliminary explorations seem to suggest that while the Kullback-Leibler divergence from the truth may be affected, substantive inference in the form of parameter estimates and predictive performance (based upon root-mean-square-predictions) are very robust.
-Nevertheless, we are currently conducting further investigations with the neighbor selection algorithms proposed by \cite{guinness16} and intend to report on our findings in a subsequent report.
+Nevertheless, we are currently conducting further investigations with the ordering suggested by \cite{guinness16} and intend to report on our findings in a subsequent work.
 Another pertinent matter concerns the performance of NNGP models for nonstationary processes.
 Naive implementations using neighbor selection based on simple Euclidean metrics may not be desirable.
 Here, the dynamic neighbor-finding algorithms proposed by \cite{dnngp} in spatiotemporal contexts may offer a better starting point than finding suitable metrics to choose neighbors.
 Still, work needs to be done in developing and analyzing analogous algorithms for nonstationary processes.
-Finally, there is scope to explore NNGP models for high-dimensional multivariate outcomes using spatial factor models or Graphical Gaussian models and assessing their efficiency for highly complex multivariate spatial datasets.
+Finally, there is scope to explore NNGP models for high-dimensional multivariate outcomes using spatial factor models \cite{taylor18} or Graphical Gaussian models and assessing their efficiency for highly complex multivariate spatial datasets.